-How long will my new hip last?
+How long will my new knee last and can a second replacement be done?

 All implants have a limited life expectancy depending on an individual's age, weight, activity level, and medical condition(s).
 A total joint implant's longevity will vary in every patient.
 It is important to remember that an implant is a medical device subject to wear that may lead to mechanical failure.
 While it is important to follow all of your surgeon's recommendations after surgery, there is no guarantee that your particular implant will last for any specific length of time.